ray-project/langchain-ray/embedding_pdf_documents/ray_cluster_setup.md

 ```

 ## Step 2

 Then, you can start a Ray cluster via this YAML file: `ray up -y llm-batch-inference.yaml`

 ## Step 3

 You can connect via the remote Ray dashboard: `ray dashboard llm-batch-inference.yaml`.
-This will setup the necessary port forwarding.
+This will set up the necessary port forwarding.

 The dashboard can be viewed by visiting `http://localhost:8265`

 ## Step 4

 You can view the progress of the worker node startup by viewing the autoscaler status on the Ray dashboard

 ![Screen Shot 2023-04-24 at 10 28 44 PM](https://user-images.githubusercontent.com/8068268/234182585-66ab4778-8a4b-4c34-acee-a0671ecd2fa7.png)

 ## Step 5

 Copy the [requirements.txt](requirements.txt) file and the [Ray batch inference code](embedding_ray.py) to the Ray cluster:

 ```